george-hawkins/pololu-romi-jetbot/pi-camera-notes.md

     $ sudo apt install v4l2ucp
     $ v4l2ucp /dev/video0

-You'll see the control panel pop up on your local system (assuming there's a local X server).
-However before you get to that point it'll complain, with a long stream of popups, about situations like the one seen above where there's no menu text for the auto-exposure values 2 and 3 - with each popup saying something like ""Unable to get menu item for Auto Exposure, index=2.
+You'll see the control panel pop up on your local system.
+However before you get to that point it'll complain, with a long stream of popups, about situations like the one seen up above (when discussing `(menu)`) where there's no menu text for the auto-exposure values 2 and 3 - with each popup saying something like ""Unable to get menu item for Auto Exposure, index=2.
 Will use unknown".

 To be honest I find the text output of `v4l2-ctl` more digestable.

-**Update:** after getting used to the camera and knowing what to look for I did start to find `v4l2ucp` a bit useful.
+**Update:** after getting used to the camera and knowing what to look for I did find `v4l2ucp` a bit useful.
 The first important thing to realize is that the layout is messed up.
 Things are meant to be laid out row-wise into a number of sections:

 * User controls
 * Codec controls